vantassell/kronos/README.md

 ## Future enhancements

+### More expressive docker commands
+As is, the scheduler simply runs the container without any extra input.
+It'd be useful to be able to pass in the full set of `docker run ...` command set, allowing users to set environment variables or anything else they'd want.

 ### Error handling
 Right now there's a good chance you'll break things if you enter a bad command in the CLI or if the API runs a bad image.
 I'd want to add some checks around deleting jobs on the API.
 The CLI could use some improvements for checking the arguments before trying to run them.

 ### CLI help
-There's a small bit of boilerplate in the CLI to helpu users know how to use the CLI, but it could use a lot more.
+There's a small bit of boilerplate in the CLI to help users know how to use the CLI, but it could use a lot more.
 I'd like to flesh out help for args for the commands to help guide the user.
 I'd want to also add the ability to save a host, so you don't have to type in the IP for each command.
 It'd also be cool to add some auto-completion for commands.

 ### Frequency help
 Most people are familiar with schdeuling cron jobs, but it'd be great to add some verification or help within the CLI.
 Even something as sample as a few example inputs.
 Right now it just takes a string and passes it along to the API, which isn't great.